Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Potato and Dough
+Differences between potatoes and dough

-• Dough's daily need coverage for Vitamin B1 is 52% higher.
+• Dough's daily need coverage for vitamin B1 is 52% higher.

-The food types used in this comparison are Potatoes, flesh and skin, raw and Bread, french or vienna (includes sourdough).
+The food types used in this comparison are Potatoes, flesh, and skin, raw and Bread, french or vienna (includes sourdough).

 Infographic